marllomartin/marllomartin/README.md

 I'm also on [GitLab](https://gitlab.com/marllomartin).

-Currently working and wandering around. 🍃
+Currently working, studying and wandering around. 🍃

 <br>